Alex Witt Reports

+Alex Witt Reports (formerly Weekends with Alex Witt) is a news program on MS NOW anchored by Alex Witt that aired from September 17, 2011 until September 6, 2026.
+The program originally premiered as Weekends with Alex Witt and aired at noon for 3 hours, handing off to MSNBC Live (4–5 p.m.)
+In 2023, then-president Rashida Jones announced that the program would be cut to just one hour on Sundays, to make room for a new program hosted by Jen Psaki in the 12 p.m. timeslot.
+The two-hour block on Saturdays remained unchanged.
+As of January 2024, the program was being broadcast from 1–4 p.m.
+ET on weekends.

 Witt previously anchored the weekend edition of MSNBC Live.
 When MSNBC announced that regular contributor Chris Hayes would be hosting a new weekend talk show, she was given a branded program as part of the network's new weekend morning lineup.
 Weekends with Alex Witt and Up with Chris Hayes debuted on September 17, 2011.

 In a 2015 realignment of MSNBC's daytime lineup, Weekends was removed from the lineup, but Witt maintained her time slot under the MSNBC Live banner.
 The Weekends branding was later reinstated.
-In March 2021, it was announced that the program would be rebranded as Alex Witt Reports, reintegrating it with the MSNBC Live programs under a new standard brand.
+In March 2021, it was announced that the program would be rebranded as Alex Witt Reports, reintegrating it with the MSNBC Live programs under a new standard MSNBC Reports brand.

+On June 26, 2026, it was announced that Witt would be departing MS NOW later in the year, and Antonia Hylton would succeed her as host of a new program in Witt's timeslot.
+Witt's program ended on September 6, 2026, with Hylton's new show The Assignment with Antonia Hylton premiering the following weekend.